09 Feb 2019

 If you have trouble, restore your backup and go back to the old OS version.

 Click "more Info" and download and install the update.
-See above for a gotcha regarding the "quarantine" switch.
+It won't hurt anything.

 Wait for Spotlight to finish indexing (may take several hours).

 Turn on Time Machine and start your backup.

 You don't have to repair disk permissions with Disk Utility any more.

 In fact, you can't; the option is gone.